 Discussant: Yilin (David) Yang, City University of Hong Kong

-Abstract: I document that 96% of banks’ funding to nonbank financiers (NBFs) occurs through credit lines, while NBFs hold about 84% of corporate term loans.
-NBFs use credit lines to hedge against inventory uncertainty and gain liquidity support, while banks’ liquidity advantage makes them natural insurers.
-I develop a novel macro-finance model to quantify the value of contingent liquidity.
-Banks benefit from “risk-sharing” with NBFs by “renting” their balance sheets through extending credit lines, while internalizing the effect of a larger credit limit on their drawdown choices.
-Calibrated to U.S. syndicated loan data, the model shows that credit lines offer NBFs partial flexibility.
-By endogenously determining credit line limits, the interconnected economy proves more resilient during crises, experiencing smaller increases in NBFs’ default risk, milder asset price declines (4% vs. 7%), and supporting more safe assets.
-Policy experiments reveal that tighter capital requirements have non-monotonic effects on bank-NBF dynamics, while regulating bank off-balance sheet credit lines also reduces NBFs’ loan-bearing capacity.
+Abstract: I document that 96% of banks’ funding to nonbank lenders (NBLs) occurs through credit lines, while NBLs hold about 70% of corporate term loans.
+NBLs use bank credit lines to manage both investment shocks and liquidity needs, while banks’ funding advantage makes them natural insurers for NBLs.
+I develop a macrofinance model to quantify the value of contingent liquidity.
+Banks trade off the risk-sharing benefits of "renting" NBL balance sheets through credit line extensions against the costs associated with granting higher credit limits, which influence NBLs’ drawdown decisions.
+Calibrated to U.S. syndicated loan data, the model shows credit lines offer NBLs partial flexibility.
+By endogenously determining the credit limit, the interconnected economy proves to be more resilient during crises, experiencing smaller increases in the default risk of NBL, milder declines in asset prices, and supporting more safe assets.
+Policy experiments show that regulating bank off-balance sheet credit lines also reduces NBLs loan-bearing capacity.

 Discussant: Nicola Cetorelli, Federal Reserve Bank of New York